Kobazaaa/Kobazaaa.github.io/docs/index.md

         <br>
         <p>
             I like building things from the ground up and figuring out how to make things run faster or look better. <br>
-            Math, science, and computer science have always been a heavy interest of mine, which led me to study Game Development.
+            Math, science, and computer science have always been strong interests of mine, which led me to study Game Development.
 During my studies I discovered a love for Graphics & Engine Programming.
         </p>
     </p>
   </div>